StevenKehrli/Trelnex/README.md

 ### addApplication Delegate

 This delegate is called to inject necessary services to `IServiceCollection`.
-This is generally [Authentication and Authorization](#authentication-and-authorization), [Command Providers](#icommandprovider), and Swagger.
+This is generally [Authentication and Authorization](#authentication-and-authorization), [Data Providers](#idataprovider), and Swagger.

 ```csharp
     public static void Add(